Extremal sequences for a weighted zero-sum constant: Introduction

-When $A=\{1\}$, an $A$-weighted zero-sum sequence is also called a zero-sum sequence.
+When $A=\{1\}$, an $A$-weighted zero-sum sequence is called a zero-sum sequence.

-\begin{defn} For a finite abelian group $(G,+)$ of exponent $m\geq 2$ and for a subset $A \su \{1,2,\ldots,m-1\}$, the {\it $A$-weighted Davenport constant of $G$}, denoted by $D_A(G)$, is defined to be the least positive integer $k$ such that any sequence in $G$ of length $k$ has an $A$-weighted zero-sum subsequence. \end{defn}
+\begin{definition} For a finite $R$-module $M$ and for a subset $A \su R$, the {\it $A$-weighted Davenport constant of $M$} denoted by $D_A(M)$ is defined to be the least positive integer $k$ such that any sequence in $M$ of length $k$ has an $A$-weighted zero-sum subsequence. \end{definition}

-This constant was introduced in $\cite{AC}$.
-The following related constant was introduced in $\cite{SKS}$ in Definition 5.
+This constant was introduced in \cite{AC} for finite abelian groups.
+It was earlier introduced in \cite{AR} for finite cyclic groups, following a similar generalization in \cite{ACF}.
+The following related constant was introduced in $\cite{SKS}$.

-\begin{defn} For a finite abelian group $(G,+)$ of exponent $m\geq 2$ and for a subset $A \su \{1,2,\ldots,m-1\}$, we define the constant $C_A(G)$ to be the least positive integer $k$ such that any sequence in $G$ of length $k$ has an $A$-weighted zero-sum subsequence of consecutive terms. \end{defn}
+\begin{definition} For a finite $R$-module $M$ and for a subset $A \su R$, we define the constant $C_A(M)$ to be the least positive integer $k$ such that any sequence in $M$ of length $k$ has an $A$-weighted zero-sum subsequence of consecutive terms. \end{definition}